appcircleio/appcircle-docusaurus/docs/environment-variables/using-environment-variables-in-android-projects.md

 ![](<https://cdn.appcircle.io/docs/assets/Screenshot 2020-04-22 10.29.27.png>)

-Appcircle will use the values from the environment variables from the designated group for the branch you are building your application from.&#x20;
+Appcircle will use the values from the environment variables from the designated group for the branch you are building your application from.;

 During the build process, `build.gradle` file in your module will use the values from the environment variables and your application will use these values during the runtime: